1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Sensor_Fusion_and_Object_Tracking/writeup.md

 ### Track Management
 * In the Track class, replaced fixed track initialization values with dynamic initialization based on an unassigned LiDAR measurement (meas) of type Measurement.
 * Transformed the measurement from sensor coordinates to vehicle coordinates using the sens_to_veh transformation matrix from the Sensor class.

+* Initialized:
+   * Track state as 'initialized'
+   * Track score as 1./params.window, where window is the size parameter from the track management module.

+### Challenges & Debugging Notes

+* **Step 2:** Track Management was particularly challenging.
+The Root Mean Square Error (RMSE) in this step is quite high (~0.78).
+Additionally, the green bounding boxes in the visualization do not align properly with the vehicles in the image.

+* **Step 3: Association**

+* The console output indicates that a single measurement was used multiple times, suggesting an error in the association matrix or in the deletion of used rows/columns.
+Further debugging is required by printing the association matrix to examine incorrect associations.

 **2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?**